softica-dk/docker-catas/exercises/03 - multistage/01 - multistage.md

 Wov, under 12 MB.

 Let's see if it works.
-Sinse the Medusa container runs `medusa` as an entrypoint, we dont need to specify the medusa command, only the parameters.
+Since the Medusa container runs `medusa` as an entrypoint, we dont need to specify the medusa command, only the parameters.

 ```
 docker run medusa -h